 a.
 The letter "f" should be used instead of "ph"

 b.
 The letter "t" should be used instead of "th"

 c.
 The letter "e" should be used instead of "ae" or "oe"

 d.
 The letter "i" should be used instead of "y"

 e. "ar," "rac," "lev," "dex," or "es" are reserved for stereochemical configurations and should not be used for contact lenses

 - Additionally, these letter combinations are restricted until further notice.
 Please avoid the following prefixes:

 - A name should reflect characteristics and relationships that will be of practical use to the users.
 However, this does not allow for prefixes that would proffer an unfair competitive or marketing advantage.
-For example, names that seek to claim the product is the "greatest," "number one," "ecologically-friendly," "environmentally-friendly," "nature-friendly" or imply a "professional/expert" endorsement over other products; or names that connote light, sun, illumination, water, and other various environmental attributes and properties either in English or in other languages are not allowed and will not be accepted by the USAN Council.
+For example, names that seek to claim the product is the "greatest," "No. 1," "ecologically-friendly," "environmentally friendly," "nature-friendly" or imply a "professional/expert" endorsement over other products; or names that connote light, sun, illumination, water and other various environmental attributes and properties either in English or in other languages are not allowed and will not be accepted by the USAN Council.